-In more extreme cases, especially if side effects come into play like very high food poisoning, fever, or additional infections, the doctor may prescribe medications such as antibiotics to eradicate food poisoning.
+In more extreme cases, especially if side effects like very high food poisoning, fever, or additional infections, the doctor may prescribe antibiotics to eradicate food poisoning.

-However, in the absence of these, most cases of foodborne illness can run their course while your body recovers naturally.
+However, in the absence of these, most foodborne illness cases can run their course while your body recovers naturally.

 What is the best remedy for food poisoning?